OUR TEENS SPEAK OUT

 NO body knows it but me!

-Your tax deductible donation can help a child like this that thinks homelessness is a way of life.
+Your tax deductible donation can help a young adult like this that thinks homelessness is a way of life.

-Please give these children a chance, to become productive members of society.
+Please give these young people a chance, to become productive members of society.

 Your donations go to blankets, food, shelter,